dlove-1195/Legend-of-Zelda-2D/README.md

 * Press "S" to start a game, switch to the Play State
 * Press "Esc" to quit the game
 #### Play State
-* All enemies, npcs, and items appear in the first room.
+* All enemies and items appear in the first room.
 Link can pick up items by touching them.
 To unlock the door, he has to pick up the key first.
-At the same time, Link needs to avoid enemies to avoid damage or attack enemies to destory them
+At the same time, Link needs to avoid enemies to avoid damage or attack enemies to destory them.
+Link needs to collect three triforce piece in order to switch to the win state.
 * Press "1" to use the wooden sword as the defalut weapon
-* After purchasing other weapons, press "I" to switch to Inventory room
+* Press "I" to switch to Inventory room and "R" to switch back
 * In the Inventory room, the weapons that being purchased will appear in the rectangle box on the top.
 Use "Up Arrow", "Down Arrow", "Left Arrow", or "Right Arrow" to traverse the weapons.
 Press "Enter" to select the weapon.
 Link can only select one per time, the selected weapon will appear in "item B" box.
 * Press "R" to switch back to Play room from Inventory room, press "2" to use the selected weapon from Inventory room
 * Press "Q" to switch back to the Start State